Reggie Barnett Jr.: Bare-knuckle boxing career

-In his BKFC debut, Barnett faced Travis Thompson at the inaugural Bare Knuckle FC event held on June 2, 2018.
+In his BKFC debut, Barnett faced Travis Thompson at the inaugural Bare Knuckle FC BKFC 1 event held on June 2, 2018.
 He won the bout via unanimous decision.

 Barnett faced James Clayton Burns at BKFC 2 on August 25, 2018.
 He won the bout via unanimous decision.

 Barnett entered the BKFC Lightweight tournament and faced Rusty Crowder at BKFC 5 on April 6, 2019.
 He won the bout via unanimous decision.

 Heading into the tournament final, Barnett faced Johnny Bedford on June 22, 2019, at BKFC 6.
 He lost the bout by unanimous decision.

-Barnett faced Matt Murphy on February 15, 2020, at BKFC 10: Lombard vs Mundell.
+Barnett faced Matt Murphy on February 15, 2020, at BKFC 10.
 He won the bout by second-round technical knockout via punches.

 Barnett faced Abdiel Velazquez on September 11, 2020, at BKFC 12.
 He won the bout via unanimous decision.

 Barnett faced DeMarcus Corley on March 19, 2021, at BKFC 16.
 He won the fight via retirement after the fourth round.

 Barnett faced Johnny Bedford in a rematch for the vacant BKFC Bantamweight Championship at BKFC 20 on August 20, 2021.
 He lost the bout via unanimous decision.

 Bantamweight champion

-Barnett faced Jarod Grant for the BKFC interim bantamweight title on July 23, 2022, at BKFC Fight Night: Tampa 2.
+Barnett faced Jarod Grant for the BKFC interim bantamweight title on July 23, 2022, at BKFC Fight Night 10.
 He won the bout by technical decision to win the interim title.

 On December 21, 2022, Bedford announced his retirement from bare-knuckle fighting and other combat sports.
 Barnett would be promoted to undisputed champion the following month.

 In his first title defense, Barnett faced Daniel Alvarez at BKFC 39 on March 24, 2023.
 He won the bout by doctor stoppage in the third round.

 Barnett faced Keith Richardson for the BKFC Bantamweight Championship at BKFC 52 on October 20, 2023.
 He lost the fight via second-round technical knockout.